-This is a shame as there is a great little walk which starts right below Skull Rock!
+This is a shame as there is a super fun & easy hike which starts right below Skull Rock!
 The Skull Rock Trail is one of the best hikes in Joshua Tree National Park for kids.

 Another easy Joshua hike is the Split Rock Trail, which is an enjoyable alternative or companion hike to the Skull Rock Trail.
 The trailhead is just a few minutes down Park Boulevard from Skull Rock, so the terrain for both hikes are very similar.